 (photo: Stadsarchief Amsterdam)

-At the same time the then narrow Vijzelstraat was widened and the huge Carlton Hotel was build alongside it.
+At the same time, the then narrow Vijzelstraat was widened and the huge Carlton Hotel was build alongside it.
 This cut Reguliersdwarsstraat physically and visually in two parts.
 The hotel was so big, that it overarches the entrance to the western part of the street.

-Not only the hotel was severly damaged, the fire caused by the bomber destroyed also all the houses in Reguliersdwarsstraat between the Carlton Hotel and Geelvincksteeg.
+Not only the hotel was severely damaged, but the fire caused by the plane also destroyed all the houses in Reguliersdwarsstraat between the Carlton Hotel and Geelvincksteeg.
 It was the most devastating fire that struck Amsterdam since 1659, but this time, as by a miracle, only 13 civilians died.

 After the war, the area destroyed by the plane crash was used as a car parking for more than a decade.
-It wasn't until the sixties that relatively big new buildings were run up here: Muntstaete
+It wasn't until the sixties that big new buildings were run up here: Muntstaete

 Car-park and construction activities in the area

 (photo: Stadsarchief Amsterdam)